 And sometimes, you just have to do it even though it is painful and not pleasurable.
 Like what Muhammad Ali said:

-Living a great and successful life is all about how you manage your pain and pleasure, my friend.
+Living a great and successful life is all about how you manage your pain and pleasure.